Hometown: Bloomington, Ill.

 Hometown: Chatsworth, Ill.

-About Derek: A graduate of Illinois State University, Derek’s involvement with DirtonDirt.com began with an internship during the summer between his junior and senior years at ISU.
-He worked part time at DirtonDirt.com through his senior year and joined the full-time staff following his graduation in May of 2012.
+About Derek: An Illinois State University grad, Derek’s involvement with DirtonDirt.com began with an internship during the summer between his junior and senior years.
+He worked part time at DirtonDirt.com through his senior year and joined the full-time staff following his graduation in May 2012.
 Derek lists Fairbury American Legion Speedway as his home track and has been attending events at the central Illinois oval since well before he could walk.
 Along with his videography skills, Derek provides an intense excitement that helps inspire and invigorate the entire DirtonDirt.com staff.
 Promoted to website video director in 2018, he also handles the popular SuaveTalk and Suave on the Street segments.

 | || |

 About Kevin: A life-long racing fan, Kevin came to DirtonDirt.com after serving as World of Outlaws Late Model Series public relations director for eight years.
 Growing up in Raritan, N.J., he started attending the weekly big-block modified races at Flemington (N.J.)
 Speedway at age 9 before his parents took him to other tracks in the Northeast.
 By high school, he was writing race reports for Area Auto Racing News, where he joined the staff as a columnist, writer and editor after graduating from Lock Haven (Pa.)
 University in 1995.
 With his focus moving to Late Models in 2006, Kevin has also contributed to other racing publications, including Dirt Late Model magazine.
 Kevin and his wife Lori have a son, Kael.